rrossmiller/tasklist.nvim/README.md

 }
 ```

-## Known issues
-Be careful having multiple instances of nvim with the same todo window open.
-For example, if you have one nvim instance opened in the `api/` dir
-and another in the `ui/` dir of the same repo.
-If each instance has the project's todo window open, the todos saved in one instance (when the
-window is closed) will be overwritten when the other closes its window.

-I have a plan to fix this.

 ## 🛠️ Roadmap
 - [x] read and write todos in buffer from/to a file
 - [x] project/repo-level vs global todo